weilean/learning/README.md

 # learning
-my learning-note for all tech
+my learning-notes for all techs